Yura52/delu/CONTRIBUTING.md

 6. Implement changes and open a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 P.S.
 Please, do not update the "gh-pages" branch.
-As of now, website updates are performed manually on demand.
+As of now, the website updates are performed manually and the process is not documented.